cdktf/cdktf-provider-snowflake/docs/dataSnowflakeUsers.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Runs SHOW PARAMETERS FOR USER for each user returned by SHOW USERS.
+(Default: `true`) Runs SHOW PARAMETERS FOR USER for each user returned by SHOW USERS.

 The output of describe is saved to the parameters field as a map.
 By default this value is set to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/data-sources/users#with_parameters DataSnowflakeUsers#with_parameters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/data-sources/users#with_parameters DataSnowflakeUsers#with_parameters}

 ---